Momentum-space resummation for transverse observables and the Higgs $p_\perp$ at N$^3$LL+NNLO: Derivation of the master formula

 To correctly include the evolution of the hard-collinear radiation in our formulation, we first consider how initial-state radiation modifies the real-emission kernels, illustrating this in the single-emission case for the sake of clarity.
 Throughout this section and in the rest of this article we use the tree-level splitting functions as reported in Appendix~\ref{app:radiator}.

 We start by formulating the single-emission probability for a gluon-initiated process.
+For the sake of concreteness, all prefactors in this subsection are given under the assumption that the colour singlet is a single particle, e.g. a Higgs boson.
 We express the probability of emitting either a gluon or a quark off leg $1$ (an analogous term can be written for an emission off leg $2$), for an observable $v$, as

 where $f_g(\mu_F,x)$ is the gluon density renormalised in the ${\rm \overline{MS}}$ scheme, evaluated at a factorisation scale $\mu_F$, and $\hat{P}$ denotes the regularised splitting function.
 Since $\hat{P}^{(0)}_{gq}(z)=P^{(0)}_{gq}(z)$ (see Appendix~\ref{app:radiator}), the regularised label $``\,\,\hat{}\,\,"$ applies only to $P_{gg}^{(0)}$.
 The second, third, and fourth line of Eq.~\eqref{eq:first-emission} denote the real emission, the virtual corrections, and collinear counterterm, respectively.
 For the virtual correction, we simply use the first-order expansion of the resummed form factor ${\cal V} (\Phi_B)$~\cite{Dixon:2008gr} expressed in terms of leading-order splitting functions, of which we take the limit in four dimensions.
 The unregulated soft and collinear divergences of the four-dimensional virtual corrections manifestly cancel against the ones in the real emissions at the integrand level.
 We stress once again that in colour-singlet production we can use the azimuthally averaged splitting functions (see Appendix~\ref{app:radiator}) up to NNLL accuracy.
 At N$^3$LL, corrections from azimuthal correlations arise~\cite{Catani:2010pd}, and they will be introduced in Section~\ref{sec:master-initial-state}.